92 matches [1967-1996; 1998-1999; 2002-2022]

 A matter of months later, South Sydney would be sensationally axed from the 2000 season for failing to meet criteria that was established upon the reunification of the competition.
 However, it must be said that Penrith were hovering close to the axe too at this time and had been lucky to survive.
 The Rabbitohs path to re-admission was hard fought, and they returned to the premiership in 2002.

-In 2015, the Rabbitohs visited Penrith as defending premiers.
-The Panthers got the jump by holding an 18-0 lead halfway through the second half, and whilst they conceded a late try still ran out comprehensive 20-6 victors.
+The Panthers broke the streak in 2015 at Pepper Stadium.
+With the Rabbitohs visiting as defending premiers, the Panthers got the jump by holding an 18-0 lead halfway through the second half, and whilst they conceded a late try still ran out comprehensive 20-6 victors.